yara104/Arno-Android-IL2CPP-Writeup/README.md

 This lab showed how static and dynamic analysis can be combined when analyzing a Unity IL2CPP Android application.

-Static analysis helped identify the interesting class and method RVAs, while Frida allowed me to interact with the native functions at runtime and extract the encrypted data.
+Static analysis helped identify the `FlagControl` class and the RVAs of its methods.

+Frida was then used to find the runtime base address of `libil2cpp.so` and calculate the runtime addresses of the target functions.

-Finally, the extracted key, IV and ciphertext were used to recover the flag with AES-CBC.
+Finally, I called the functions at runtime to extract the key, IV and ciphertext, and used Python to decrypt the ciphertext with AES-CBC.

 ```text
 Static Analysis